OWASP/owasp-summit-2017/Working-Sessions/Owasp-Top-10-2017/What-Should-be-Added-to-the-Top-10.md

  - "looks like you have turned the OWASP Top 10 Risks into the OWASP Top 10 proactive controls (which already exists!)
 Maybe that's the answer.." [twitter](https://twitter.com/JoshCGrossman/status/865295835009097728)
  - "Another day, another client with external RCE from a #Java Deserialisation vulnerability.
 Truly the gift which keeps on giving" from [twitter](https://twitter.com/JoshCGrossman/status/856429276488491008)
  - [OWASP Top 10 2017 — What should be there](https://medium.com/@JoshCGrossman/owasp-top-10-2017-what-should-be-there-f5500c1a938d)

+---

+## Working materials

+Long list of potential categories for inclusion in OWASP Top 10 2017 categories (please add as much information as possible before the sessions)

+### Content

+...
+Add content ...